 a.
 Improper understanding of the need.
 A professional salesman has the ability to define and solve problems.
 By understanding the prospect’s situation, you are better able to offer the help or answers he needs.
 Take the time to get to the core facts and offer the solutions necessary to close the sale.

 b.
 Inadequate goal definition.
 You have to know what the prospect’s goal is before you try to suggest a solution.
-If his main concern is to maximise monthly production and your product is a critical part in the production, speak in terms of providing the solution and help him to reach his goal.
+If his main concern is to maximize monthly production and your product is a critical part in the production, speak in terms of providing the solution and help him to reach his goal.

 c.
 Discuss benefits and not features.
 Provide specific examples of how the prospect will gain benefit from your product/service and your proposed solution to his objections.
 Do not give generalized answers to specific problems

-a.
-He is not the decision maker.
 If this is the situation, find out who the decision maker is and ask to meet with that person.
 This can be done by asking the prospect himself or trying to gain the information from the receptionist.
-A simple question, such as: ‘Mr. Basit, I deal in the office equipments.
-Can you please tell me who in your organization is in charge of specifying and buying office equipments?’.
+A simple question, such as: ‘Mr. Basit, I deal in office equipment.
+Can you please tell me who in your organization is in charge of specifying and buying office equipment?’

 Ask probing questions to determine what the problem is.
-‘Are you not sure about our pricing?’;’ Are you concerned about our ability to deliver?’ or ‘What it is that bothering you in making your decision?’
+‘Are you not sure about our pricing?’
+‘Are you concerned about our ability to deliver?’ or ‘What it is that bothering you in making your decision?’

 Find out what his criteria is in the proposals.
 Also, see if you can determine what kind of information he is looking for.
 Ask if the project is going to be awarded on a competitive bid basis only.
 Try to be the last bidder to present.

-An excellent chance for you to show him cost benefits and be willing to adjust your scope of work to fit his time frame.
-“You have told me that his project has not been budgeted for this quarter.
+An excellent chance for you to show him cost and benefits and be willing to adjust your scope of work to fit his time frame.
+‘You have told me that this project has not been budgeted for this quarter.
 However, I can see that you need our products.
-I have spoken to our financial people and we are willing to invoice you at the start of the next quarter if you agree to receive a shipment within ten days.”
+I have spoken to our financial people and we are willing to delay invoicing you to the start of the next quarter if you agree to receive a shipment within ten days.’

-• Unvoiced Objections
+Unvoiced Sales Objections

-An obvious question you might ask is: ‘How can I handle those objections that have not been raised.’
+An obvious question you might ask is: ‘How can I handle those objections that have not been raised?’

 If you anticipate concerns based on the information you have gathered about the prospect and have spent enough time on your sales presentation analyzing problem areas, you can get clues on this and develop strategies to handle these unvoiced objections.

-Start a discussion when you feel these objections are present.
+Start a discussion when you feel these unvoiced sales objections are present.
 You can start by asking the question, ‘Is there anything else you would like to ask me?’ or, ‘Are there any other questions I can answer for you?’
 A professional salesman will keep on probing until all of such questions become clear.